Skill-RAG: Failure-State-Aware Retrieval Augmentation via Hidden-State Probing and Skill Routing: Abstract

 \section{Abstract}

-Retrieval-Augmented Generation (RAG) has emerged as a foundational paradigm for grounding large language models in external knowledge by querying document collections at inference time.
-While adaptive retrieval mechanisms have improved retrieval efficiency, existing approaches treat post-retrieval failure as a signal to retry rather than to diagnose—leaving the structural causes of query–evidence misalignment unaddressed.
-We observe that a significant portion of persistent retrieval failures stem not from the absence of relevant evidence but from an alignment gap between the query and the evidence space.
-We propose \textbf{Skill-RAG}, a failure-aware RAG framework that couples a lightweight hidden-state prober with a prompt-based skill router.
-The prober gates retrieval at two pipeline stages; upon detecting a failure state, the skill router diagnoses the underlying cause and selects among four retrieval skills—query rewriting, question decomposition, evidence focusing, and an exit skill for truly irreducible cases—to correct misalignment before the next generation attempt.
-Experiments across multiple open-domain QA and complex reasoning benchmarks show that Skill-RAG substantially improves accuracy on hard cases persisting after multi-turn retrieval, with particularly strong gains on out-of-distribution datasets.
-Representation-space analyses further reveal that the proposed skills occupy structured, separable regions of the failure state space, supporting the view that query–evidence misalignment is a typed rather than monolithic.
+Retrieval-Augmented Generation (RAG) grounds large language models in external knowledge by querying document collections at inference time.
+While adaptive retrieval has improved efficiency, existing approaches treat post-retrieval failure as a retry signal rather than a diagnostic one, leaving the structural causes of query-evidence misalignment unaddressed.
+Most persistent retrieval failures stem not from missing evidence but from a mismatch between the query and the evidence space.
+We propose \textbf{Skill-RAG}, a failure-aware RAG framework that couples a lightweight hidden-state probe with a prompt-based skill router.
+The probe gates retrieval at two pipeline stages.
+On detecting a failure, the skill router diagnoses the cause and selects one of four corrective skills: query rewriting, question decomposition, evidence focusing, or an exit skill for truly irreducible cases.
+Across open-domain QA and complex reasoning benchmarks, Skill-RAG improves accuracy on hard cases that persist after multi-turn retrieval, with the largest gains on out-of-distribution datasets.
+Representation-space analyses show that the four skills occupy structured, separable regions of the failure state space, confirming that query-evidence misalignment is typed rather than monolithic.
 Our code is available at:{\url{https://github.com/weikai202/SkillRAG}.}